Idiopathic pulmonary fibrosis

 - Shortness of breath during activity (this symptom lasts for months or years, and over time may also occur when at rest)

-The health care provider will perform a physical exam and ask about your medical history.
-You will be asked whether you have been exposed to asbestos and if you have been a smoker.
+The health care provider will do a physical exam and ask about your medical history.
+You will be asked whether you have been exposed to asbestos or other toxins and if you have been a smoker.

 The physical exam may find that you have: